Q: What is Mr. Number Premium?

 Q: Mr. Number is not working correctly.
-What can I can try to fix it?
+What can I try to fix it?

 A: Update the app in the App Store.
-If you still have issues, try the steps below. (the fail-safe or install Hiya)
+If you still have issues, try the steps below:

 If you are on an older version of the iPhone operating system, you may not be able to update to the most recent version of the app.
 Please update the phone to a more recent version of iOS to update the app.
 We are only compatible with iOS 10 or above.

 However, it’s important to note that when you uninstall the app, you will lose the numbers in your blocklist.
-With that said, use this as a last resort if you have an extensive blocklist. (“Save Blocklist” functionality is a popular request and we are looking into it for future updates).
+I would suggest writing down the numbers in your blocklist or taking a screenshot before doing this step.
+With that said, use this as a last resort if you have an extensive blocklist and don't want to write them down or take a screenshot. (“Save Blocklist” functionality is a popular request and we are looking into it for future updates).

 - Disable Mr. Number in Settings